openvinotoolkit/model_server/docs/troubleshooting.md

 When a new model version is detected, the server loads the model files and starts serving a new model version.
 This operation might fail for the following reasons :
 - There is a problem with accessing model files (due to network connectivity issues to the remote storage or insufficient permissions).
-- Model files are malformed and can not be imported by the Inference Engine.
+- Model files are malformed and can not be imported by the OpenVINO&trade; Runtime.
 - Model requires a custom CPU extension.